Azure-Samples/azure-search-openai-javascript/README.md

 You can only run locally **after** having successfully run the `azd up` command.

 1. Run `azd auth login`
-2. Change dir to `app`
+2. Run `azd env get-values > .env` to get the environment variables for the app
-3. Run `./start.ps1` or `./start.sh` or run the "VS Code Task: Start App" to start the project locally.
+3. Run `npm start` or run the "VS Code Task: Start App" to start the project locally.

 ## Using the app

-- In Azure: navigate to the Azure WebApp deployed by azd.
+- In Azure: navigate to the Azure Static Web App deployed by azd.
 The URL is printed out when azd completes (as "Endpoint"), or you can find it in the Azure portal.
-- Running locally: navigate to 127.0.0.1:50505
+- Running locally: navigate to http://127.0.0.1:5173

 Once in the web app: